Speaker McCarthy faces big test as debt bill heads for vote

 WASHINGTON -- Speaker Kevin McCarthy is hurtling toward one of the most consequential weeks of the new House Republican majority as he labors to pass a partisan package that would raise the nation's debt limit by $1.5 trillion in exchange for steep cuts that some in his own party oppose.

-McCarthy has almost no room for error with his slim five-seat majority hold on power in the House, but has scoffed at the drama bearing down on him, mocking public interest at the will-he-or-won't-he anticipation of the embattled Republican speaker's ability to bring his fellow Republicans in line.
+McCarthy has almost no room for error with his slim five-seat majority hold on power in the House.
+He has scoffed at the drama bearing down on him, mocking public interest at the will-he-or-won't-he anticipation of the embattled Republican speaker's ability to bring his fellow Republicans in line.

 But the political stakes are sky-high for McCarthy, who is trying to entice President Joe Biden to the negotiating table.
 The nation is teetering toward a debt default crisis, needing to lift the borrowing cap to keep fully paying the bills in a matter of weeks.

+“We’re going to vote on this — this week — and we’re gonna pass this bill,” the Republican Whip Tom Emmer told The Associated Press in an interview Monday.

-Even if McCarthy can muscle the package to pasage this week, it has almost no chance of becoming law.
+Even if McCarthy can muscle the measure to passage this week, it has almost no chance of becoming law.
 Biden and his top congressional allies, Senate Majority Leader Chuck Schumer and House Democratic Leader Hakeem Jeffries, say they are unwilling to negotiate over the debt ceiling.
 The House Republican package is essentially dead on arrival in the Democratic-controlled Senate.

+At the White House, press secretary Karine Jean-Pierre said the legislative package from the Republicans is “cruel,” and would hit Americans with steep and painful program cuts.

 Still, McCarthy is trying to force Democrats to bargain, hoping that muscling his own party's proposal to passage will be an opening bid that Biden will be forced to respond to with his own offer.
 Biden has derided the Republicans' “wacko” ideas, but even some Democrats, including Sen Joe Manchin, D-W.Va., say it's time to negotiate.